naerhy/naerhy/README.md

 </div>

-# :hash: Aaaaaughibbrgubugbugrguburgle!
+# Aaaaaughibbrgubugbugrguburgle!

 *I used to be an adventurer like you, then I took an arrow to the knee.*

-## :one: Not so interesting facts about me
+## Not so interesting facts about me

 * Looking for an internship
 * Currently studying at 42 Paris School